openhab/openhab-docs/introduction.md

 | Rules | that perform automatic actions (in its simplest form: if "this" happens, openHAB will do "that") | [click for more info on Rules]({{base}}/configuration/rules-dsl.html) |
 | Sitemap | is the openHAB (software) generated user interface (web site) that presents information and allows for interactions | [click for more info on Sitemaps]({{base}}/configuration/sitemaps.html) |

-While the table above gives an overview, please remember that it is a simplification of openHAB for the sake of this overview.
+While the table above gives an overview, please remember that it is incomplete and a simplification of openHAB for the sake of this overview.
 More elements will be introduced in later chapters of the documentation.
 All the above [Concepts]({{base}}/concepts/index.html) are explained in more depth on other pages that can be accessed either through the sidebar or the links in the table above.